-- Our Blue Heron is our best-selling coffee, followed by our Sumatra and Village Trade blends.
+- Our French Roast is our best-selling coffee, followed by our Sumatra Village Trade and Blue Heron blends.

 - We have a West Coast blend that’s available exclusively at Costco.

-- We also roast limited-edition, small-batch coffees like Byron’s Maracaturra, which will be available at our cafes and in our online shop in the fall.
+- We also roast limited-edition, small-batch coffees like Holiday Blend and Byron’s Maracaturra, which are available in our online shop seasonally.